 Seek medical attention – If you suspect you have a broken collarbone then seek medical assistance or a doctor immediately.
 An x-ray will confirm the fracture.

-Your arm will then be immobilized with either a figure of eight bandage, sling or collar and cuff.
-A figure of 8 bandage is designed to prevent the collarbone shortening as it heals and is usually preferred to a sling.
-You need to be monitored by your therapist to check that your collar bone is healing properly and not shortening.
+Your arm will then be immobilised with either a figure of eight bandage, a sling, collar, or cuff.
+A figure of 8 bandage is designed to prevent the collarbone from shortening as it heals and is usually preferred to a sling.
+You need to be monitored by your therapist to check that your collarbone is healing properly and not shortening.
 Otherwise, you may heal with a deformity in your shoulder.

 Pain relief – is the main aim in the early stages and a doctor will usually prescribe pain-relieving medication.
 After a period of complete immobilization (1-2 weeks), the arm should then be gently moved to prevent shoulder stiffness.
 In particular, shoulder flexion exercises to 90 degrees which means moving the arm from the side up to horizontal in front.

 Rehabilitation – will involve regaining full range of motion using mobility exercises and stretches, as well as ensuring strength is not affected.
 The injury is likely to take 4 to 6 weeks to heal.
-You should not do any sports or even running until it has properly healed.
+You should not do any sports or running until it has properly healed.
 You may, however, be able to cycle on a stationary bike.